gcallah/BookReviews/GrayInterview/Interview Notes.md

 I thought maybe I'd just meditate on your book and throw out my thoughts: but probably not a publishable review!

+So how do you discover these fascinating but somewhat obscure episodes you offer in your recent works?
+(Examples)

+Was the lack of teleology in evolution a discovery of modern science?

 Newtonian physics did not *discover* that an object in motion tends to stay in motion: it presupposed this.

 As an Oakeshottian, I understand every "special science" makes presuppositions: so no objection to Darwin's!